 Early Chinese Sound Movies

 In 1931, the first Chinese sound movie Sing-Song Girl Red Peony was made, the result of teamwork between the movie production of the Mingxing movie Company and the audio innovation of Pathé Frères.
-The audio was recorded to disc, and was later played theatrically in sync with the action on screen.
-The first dialogue talkie made in China was Tianyi’s Spring on Stage, or Great China Studio and Jinan Studio’s Clear Sky After Storm.
+The audio was recorded to disc and was later played theatrically in sync with the action on screen.
+The first dialog talkie made in China was Tianyi’s Spring on Stage, or Great China Studio, and Jinan Studio’s Clear Sky After Storm.
 Musical movies, such as Song at Midnight (1937) and Street Angels (1937), starring Zhou Xuan, developed into one of the most important movie genres in China.

 The period also created China’s first major movie celebrities, such as Hu Die, Ruan Lingyu, Li Lili, Chen Yanyan, Zhou Xuan, Zhao Dan, and Jin Yan.
 Various other significant movies of the era include Love and Duty (1931), Little Toys (1933), New Women (1934), Track of the Fishermen (1934), Plunder of Peach and Plum (1934), Crossroads (1937), and Street Angel (1937).
 Throughout the 1930s, the Nationalists and Communists competed fiercely for control of major Chinese movie productions; the impact can be seen in the movies Chinese studios created during these years.